Blood samples from treatment start and during follow-up

 - Measurements every 1-2 week in the first 3 months after treatment start

-- Then at least every NUMX week for one year, depending on the course of the disease and the tolerance of the treatment.
-Then try each 42. month sufficient if unproblematic course.
+- Then at least every 4 weeks for a year, depending on the course of the disease and tolerance of treatment.
+Then samples are every 2-3. month sufficient if unproblematic course

 - Liver enzymes (ALT, ASAT) over 2 times upper reference range indicate stopping the drug